How to use the Olio app: get free food & household items

 So why do Karma Points matter?
 Your level will indicate how much you’ve used the app, which can demonstrate reliability to other users.
 For example, if you want to borrow a large and expensive appliance, you look more reliable if you’ve got a few levels under your belt.

-You can also earn Karma Points with Goals and Badges, which track personal goals like 'mend your own clothes' and 'make your own oat milk', and achievements within the app like 'first food share' and 'lend 10 items'.
+You can also earn Karma Points with Goals and Badges, which track personal goals like 'mend your own clothes' and achievements within the app like 'first food share'.

 Badges and Goals vary from +10 points to +500 points depending on the activity, and both can be a fun way to boost your profile.